-- G-1.
+G-1.
 The objective of providing high quality mandated representation to all eligible persons cannot be accomplished by even the ablest and most industrious attorneys in the face of excessive workloads.
 To permit counsel to satisfy their ethical obligations to their clients, every institutional provider of mandated representation and every assigned counsel plan shall establish workload limits for individual attorneys.
+Workloads shall be at a level to allow counsel to meet the Performance Standards set forth herein and in Family Court cases shall comply with the Office of Court Administration workload standards for attorneys for the child (see, §127.5 of the rules of the Chief Administrator of the Courts) and for attorneys in criminal cases in New York City (see, §127.7 of the rules of the Chief Administrator of the Courts).

-Workloads shall be at a level to allow counsel to meet the Performance Standards set forth herein.3 - G-2.
-Because different localities have different procedures and policies and because travel requirements may differ from county to county, reasonable statewide numerical workload limits are impossible to establish.
-Therefore, each institutional provider and assigned counsel plan shall develop local numerical workload standards.
-Among the factors that shall be considered in establishing maximum workloads are (a) the types of cases being handled; (b) the qualifications and experience of the attorney; (c) the workload and resources of the prosecutor or other attorney(s) handling such cases for the government; (d) the distance between court(s) and attorney offices; (e) the time needed to interview clients and witnesses, taking into consideration the travel time and the location of confidential interview facilities; (f) any other factors relevant to the local practice or the types of cases being handled; and (g) existing national and other recognized workload standards.
+G-2.
+Where OCA has not promulgated a workload standard, each institutional provider and assigned counsel plan shall develop local numerical workload standards, taking into consideration different procedures, policies and circumstances in each locality.
+Among the factors that shall be considered in establishing maximum workloads are (a)-the types of cases being handled; (b)-the qualifications and experience of the attorney; (c)-the workload and resources of the prosecutor or other attorney(s) handling such cases for the government; (d)-the distance between court(s) and attorney offices; (e)-the time needed to interview clients and witnesses, taking into consideration the travel time and the location of confidential interview facilities; (f)-any other factors relevant to the local practice or the types of cases being handled; and (g)-existing national and other recognized workload standards.

-In no event, however, shall the local workload standards exceed the national workload standards established in criminal and juvenile delinquency cases by the National Advisory Commission on Criminal Justice Standards and Goals (Task Force on Courts, 1973) Standard 13.12, which sets forth the following maximum cases per year: 150 felonies or 400 misdemeanors or 200 juvenile delinquency cases or 200 mental health matters or 25 appellate assignments.4
+In no event, however, shall the local workload standards exceed the national workload standards established in criminal cases by the National Advisory Commission on Criminal Justice Standards and Goals (Task Force on Courts, 1973) Standard 13.12, which sets forth the following maximum cases per year: 150 felonies or 400 misdemeanors or 200 mental health matters or 25 appellate assignments.
+3